 A Lenovo representative all but confirmed the branding Nvidia will use with its next-generation GPUs in a recent on-camera interview.
 While talking about the company’s Legion 730 Series desktop PCs for gaming, he said that at launch they would sport up to a GTX 1060 and eventually up to a GTX 1180 when the GTX 11 Series hit the streets.
 Later on, he talked about the Legion 530 Cube series and said they would support the GTX 11 Series later this fall.

-Detailed specifications of Nvidia’s rumored next-generation graphics card, the GTX 1180, have appeared online already at the TechPowerUp GPU database — giving us an in-depth look at the capabilities of the upcoming card.
+Detailed specifications of Nvidia’s rumored GTX 1180 have already appeared online in the TechPowerUp GPU database, giving us an in-depth look at the capabilities of the upcoming card.
 The listing is likely an engineering sample, and therefore subject to change by the time consumer hardware is released, but this gives us our best idea yet of just how powerful the card might be.

 Nvidia has expanded its lineup slowly but steadily over the years; the last time it debuted a new graphics card range was the Pascal lineup in 2016.
 It’s been rather successful, despite problems with pricing and availability over the past year.
 But progress marches forward and we expect Nvidia’s next generation to debut in the coming months, with the GTX 1180 at its head.

 We’ve already seen hints of the “Volta” generation with the Titan V enterprise card, but consumers will be looking for something more affordable and down to earth.
 Although it may debut under the “Turing” banner, the GTX 1180 will be a top-tier graphics card when released and is likely to be much more affordable (despite rumors to the contrary).